Join us for the next Cause Mapping Root Cause Analysis Public Workshop in HOUSTON, TX on September 26-28

 - - - - - - - - - -

-Cause Mapping® is a root cause analysis method that improves the way people analyze, document, communicate, and solve problems.
+Cause Mapping root cause analysis improves the way people analyze, document, communicate, and solve problems.
 In many companies, problem solving is a confusing maze of different tools, baffling terms, and puzzling categories.
 An investigation should make a problem clearer, not more complicated.
 Cause Mapping demystifies root cause analysis.
 It’s an uncomplicated approach, grounded in the basics, that people find easy to learn and straightforward to apply.
-The Cause Mapping method leverages fundamental principles to improve both the effectiveness and efficiency of problem solving.
-Three key principles of Cause Mapping are:
+Cause Mapping root cause analysis leverages fundamental principles to improve both the effectiveness and efficiency of problem solving.
+Three key principles of Cause Mapping root cause analysis are:

 • Systems approach